China, France eye Gambian port upgrade to rival Dakar

 Tambedou confirmed Bollore's offer, without giving the price, and said this included both infrastructure costs and the rental concession.

-Chinese interest in the project follows China's resumption of diplomatic ties with former Taiwan ally Gambia last year under the "one China" policy, which states that self-ruled Taiwan is part of China.
+Chinese interest in the project follows Gambia's endorsement in March 2016 of the "one China" policy, which states that Taiwan is part of a unified China.
 President Adama Barrow's new government reaffirmed that position in February.

 China is also a major market for Gambia's exports, which globally are mainly peanuts, wood, cashews, fish and fruit.